hhadithya/e-commerce-web/README.md

 - The product cart icon in the navbar routes to this page.
 - Displays the products in the cart (still this page is in static condition).

+## Checkout page
+- The "Checkout" button in the product cart page routes to this page.
+- Displays the products in the cart and the total amount to be paid.
+- But we didn't create it as a component.
+We have only the html and css for this page.